Consortium for the Holistic Assessment of Risk in Transplant (CHART)

 Strategic Plan

-Access to organ transplant requires patients to complete a multi-phase selection process that includes collection of clinical data and well as data on social determinants of health.
+Access to organ transplant requires patients to complete a multi-phase selection process that includes collection of clinical data and data on social determinants of health.

 The data on a given patient is 1) enormous, 2) located in a variety of semi-structured fields and clinical notes, and importantly, 3) not organized such that SDOH data can be integrated alongside clinical data for multidimensional risk assessment.